 - Data Privacy and Security: Protecting sensitive patient information from breaches and complying with regulations like HIPAA.

-How is big data used in medical research?
+How is big data used in research?